OS2G/constitution/constitution.md

 3. Regular meetings

-    Regular meetings of the Executive Committee shall be at the call of the President, provided notice is given to the Committee.
+    Regular meetings of the Executive Committee shall be at the call of the President, provided notice is given to the Executive Committee.
 Special meetings of the Executive Committee shall be at the call of the President and shall be called upon the written request of three members of the Executive Committee.

 4. Quorum

     Three members of the Executive Committee shall constitute a quorum.

-# ARTICLE VII - Committees
+# ARTICLE VI - Committees

-Such committees, standing or special, shall be created as RSO or the Executive Committee shall from time to time deem necessary to carry on the work of RSO.
-The President shall appoint members of all committees.
+Such committees, standing or special, shall be created as OS2G or the Executive Committee deem necessary to carry on the work of RSO.
 The Vice-President shall ex officio a member of all committees.
+Any such sub-committee may be held accountable for their actions by the Executive Committee.

-# ARTICLE VIII - Advisor
+# ARTICLE VII - Advisor

 **RSO shall have one Primary Advisor, which must be a regular Academic/Administrative or Managerial/Professional faculty/staff member of the University of Nebraska—Lincoln, and may have any number of Secondary Advisors, which may be regular Academic/Administrative, Managerial/Professional, or Office/Service staff members or Graduate Assistants of the University of Nebraska—Lincoln**

-# ARTICLE IX - Finance
+# ARTICLE VIII - Finance

 1. Non-profit